Frank Bush: Denver Broncos

 From 1995 to 1999 Bush served as the Denver Broncos linebackers coach under Mike Shanahan and was a member of the teams back-to-back Super Bowl victories over the Green Bay Packers in Super Bowl XXXII and Atlanta Falcons in Super Bowl XXXIII.
 In 2000, he served as the secondary/nickel package coach and was the special teams coach from 2001 to 2003.

 Arizona Cardinals

 From 2004 to 2006, Bush served as linebackers coach for the Arizona Cardinals under Dennis Green.
 Along with being the linebackers coach in 2006, he was also the assistant head coach to Green.

 Houston Texans

 From 2007 to 2008, Bush served as the Houston Texans’ senior defensive assistant under head coach Gary Kubiak.
 Before the 2009 season, Bush was promoted to defensive coordinator.
 He was fired at the end of the 2010 season after the Texans finished third-to-last in the NFL in total defense.

-Tennessee Titans
+Tennessee Titans (first stint)

 On February 16, 2011, Bush was hired as the new linebacker coach of the Tennessee Titans.